 If a prosecution-EAW is issued for multiple offences, the issuing judicial authorities of some Member States mention the maximum sentence for each offence separately, whereas the issuing judicial authorities of other Member States mention only one maximum sentence for all offences together.
 The latter course of action may be the result of national rules concerning concurrence of offences and sentences.
-According to the legal systems of some Member States, in case of conviction for multiple offences the court must impose a single sentence, the maximum of which is usually 'capped': the maximum sentence is not determined by simply adding up the maximum sentence is equal to the heaviest maximum sentence applicable to the offences plus one third of that maximum sentence.)
+According to the legal systems of some Member States, in case of conviction for multiple offences the court must impose a single sentence, the maximum of which is usually 'capped': the maximum sentence is not determined by simply adding up the maximum sentences which apply to the offences separately.
+(In the Netherlands, e.g., the maximum sentence is equal to the heaviest maximum sentence applicable to the offences plus one third of that maximum sentence.)